HumphreyChen/CourseProject/README.md

 - Put run_analysis.R and all the data sets in the same working directory </br>

 ## 2. Run run_analysis.R
 - Two files will be produced as txt and csv formats.
-The csv can be opened using Excel for visually checking the contents.</br>
+The csv can be opened easily using Excel just for visually checking the contents.</br>
-- The entire data sets were loaded first, then processed individually, and then binded together.
+- The entire data sets were loaded first, then processed individually, and then merged together.</br>
+- gsub function was used to replace certain characters in a string. </br>
+- grep function was used to find strings which partially match a given string (for extracting the desired feature sets). </br>
-- The process of summarizing data for each group (activity vs. subject) was achieved via ddply.
+- The process of summarizing data for each group (activity vs. subject) was achieved via ddply.  </br>